In this article

 - Focus or distract yourself – Find a technique that works for you and stick to it.
 Some people focus on counting backwards or reciting the times tables in their heads.

 - Do not use alcohol or drugs – Although you may feel that they reduce your symptoms in the short term, in the long term your symptoms will worsen.
-For more information on how drugs and alcohol can be detrimental to your mental health, visit our knowledge base.

 - Attend a support group – You can find an in-person or online support group where you can talk to other people who are agoraphobic.
 You can also discuss self-help techniques with experts.